Large deviations for stochastic fluid networks with Weibullian tails: Introduction

 We focus on a stochastic fluid network comprised of $d$ nodes, with external inputs modeled as compound Poisson processes with semi-exponential increments.
 We are interested in the event that an arbitrary linear combination of the buffer contents in the network exceeds a large value.
 We write this functional as a mapping of the input processes using the well-known multidimensional Skorokhod reflection map on the positive orthant (see e.g.\ \cite{whitt2002stochastic}), and apply a sample-path large deviations principle for the superposition of Poisson processes, which has recently been derived in \cite{bazhba2020sample}.
 This sample-path large deviation principle has been established for Poisson processes with semi-exponential jumps, and holds in the product $J_1$ topology.
 To apply the contraction principle (the analogue of the continuous mapping argument in a large deviations context), we need to show that the Skorokhod map has suitable continuity properties.
 The $J_1$ product topology is not as strong as the standard $J_1$ topology on $\R^d$, and it turns out that continuity can only be established for input processes with nonnegative jumps.
 However, this result, presented in Theorem~\ref{lipschitz-continuity-phi} below, is sufficient for our proof strategy to work.

 The contraction principle leads to an expression of the rate function which we analyze in detail.
-Under some generality, we show that each input process contributes to a large fluid level by at most one big jump, and the computation of the rate function is reduced to a concave optimization problem with $2d$ decision variables.
-We explicitly solve this optimization problem for the case $d=2$.
+Under some generality, we show that the upper and lower bound of the large deviations bounds match.
+We conjecture that each input process contributes to a large fluid level by a finite number of big jumps, and the computation of the rate function can be reduced to a concave optimization problem with a finite number of decision variables.
+We illustrate this by reducing the optimization problem to a finite dimensional problem and then explicitly solving it for the case $d=2$ in Section~\ref{tandem}.

 The outline of this paper is as follows: Section~\ref{model-description-preliminaries} contains a description of our model, the topological space in which the input processes are defined, and an introduction to the reflection map.
 In Sections~\ref{SFN-SP-BCP}, \ref{SFN-overflow-prob}, and \ref{tandem} we present our main results: upper and lower large deviation bounds for the buffer content process, logarithmic asymptotics for overflow probabilities of the buffer content process over fixed times, and an explicit analysis of the two-node tandem network.
 Section~\ref{proofs-stochastic-networks} contains technical proofs.
 We end this paper with an appendix where we develop several auxiliary large deviations results.